VHAINNOVATIONS/My-VA-Health/README.md

-# PGD-IS
+# My VA Health
 VHA Innovations Laboratory ID: 5112
 -----------------------------------
-Patient Generated Data Information System (PGD-IS) is a system to implement collection, analysis, and use of PGD.
+My VA Health is a mobile application to implement the collection, analysis, and use of Patient Generated Data (PGD)